 A journey founded on science

 Successful SPC implementation requires more than just software installation.
 It is a journey founded on science and risk-based analysis.
 You need to identify critical aspects of the process, establish reliable process measures and indicators and determine the relationship between a healthy process and products.

 Agility – the key ingredient

 Finally, the ability to react flexibly is crucial in the initial phases of preparing for statistical process control implementation.
-This is true not only in regards to the system, but also the involved organisation.
+This is true not only in regards to the system, but also the involved organization.
 Working with control charts requires a change in approach - from being reactive, to being proactive.

 Therefore, it is important to have an engaged group that can adapt as the project evolves.
-A shift from iterative learning processes to fully standardised working procedures will occur as roles, requirements and action plans start to form.
+A shift from iterative learning processes to fully standardized working procedures will occur as roles, requirements and action plans start to form.